delfick/credo/README.rst

 Credo usage allows you to specify what you want to do via the cli and credo will ask questions for any ambiguity it comes across.

-credo display
+credo exports
     Print out export lines for exporting the credentials

 credo inject
-    An alias for credo display
+    An alias for credo exports

+    Credo inject will be registered as sourceable by the credo sourceable command

 credo exec
     Run a command with credentials in the environment of that command